stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/Glossary/index.md

 When you are hit by a thrown weapon and it causes an injury, the weapon remains lodged in the target.
 Any time you use your action during your turn with one or several lodged weapons in you, you take 1d4 piercing damage.
 Removing a lodged weapon is an action.

 ### Two-Handed
 A two-handed weapon requires two hands when you attack with it.
-When the weapon is held in two hands attempts to disarm you are made have -1d.
+When the weapon is held in two hands, attempts to disarm you suffer -1d.

 Wielding a melee weapon in two hands allows you to put more strength behind your blows.
 When you hit with an attack roll using Strength with a weapon wielded in two-hands with this property, you deal additional damage equal to half your Strength modifier (rounded up, minimum of +1), as shown on the table below.